Privacy

 The short version

-We do not collect names, email addresses, accounts, IP addresses, browser fingerprints, location data, or anything else that identifies you as an individual.
-The patient form asks about your experience with ankylosing spondylitis.
-Your answers are stored without any link to who you are.
-The dashboard shows aggregate patterns built from those answers.
+We don’t collect names, email addresses, accounts, IP addresses, browser fingerprints, location data, or anything else that identifies you.
+The patient form asks about your experience with AS.
+Answers are stored without any link to who you are.
+The dashboard shows aggregate patterns.
 No individual response is ever published.

-If you want a submission removed, you can do that within 48 hours of submitting it, no questions asked.
-The thank-you screen after the form gives you a small code.
-Email that code to the address at the bottom of this page and we delete the row.
+If you want a submission removed, you can within 48 hours: the thank-you screen gives you a code; email it to the address at the bottom of this page and we delete the row.

 What we collect